 Tear drop sign of the superior mesenteric vein (SMV) is one of the important signs in the local staging of pancreatic adenocarcinoma.
 Its importance lies in its diagnostic, as well as prognostic, significance.
 This sign is used in assessing the resectability of pancreatic cancer.

-In pancreatic head carcinomas invasion occurs with encasement of the portal vein and the superior mesenteric vein, this tethering of mass to superior mesenteric vein gives the tear drop appearance of SMV.
-The presence of sign indicates the unresectability of the tumour.
+In pancreatic head carcinomas local invasion occurs with encasement of the portal vein and its main tributary the superior mesenteric vein, this tethering of the mass to the superior mesenteric vein produces a tear drop appearance of SMV.
+The presence of the sign indicates the likely non-resectability of the tumour.

 There are several other tear drops, please see the disambiguation article here.

 - 1. Hough TJ, Raptopoulos V, Siewert B et-al. Teardrop superior mesenteric vein: CT sign for unresectable carcinoma of the pancreas.
 AJR Am J Roentgenol.
 1999;173 (6): 1509-12. doi:10.2214/ajr.173.6.10584793 - Pubmed citation

 - 2. Li H, Zeng MS, Zhou KR et-al. Pancreatic adenocarcinoma: signs of vascular invasion determined by multi-detector row CT.
 Br J Radiol.
 2006;79 (947): 880-7.
 Br J Radiol (full text) - doi:10.1259/bjr/19684199 - Pubmed citation